 However, if the pass holder is changing their employer, they will need to meet the revised salary criteria to retain their dependant privileges.

-It should be noted that dependants will typically need to present the Employment Pass that they are attached to, in order to access certain services in Singapore.
-As an example, Dependant Pass holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.
+It should be noted that dependants will typically need to present the EP that they are attached to, in order to access certain services in Singapore.
+As an example, DP holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.

-Both EP and DP are granted by the Ministry of Manpower for periods ranging from 1 to 3 years and are renewable upon expiry.
+Both EP and DP are granted by the MOM for periods ranging from one to three years and are renewable upon expiry.

 Entrepreneur Pass (EntrePass)